Nurou/ot-harjoitustyo/README.md

 # 🍊 StudyTracker

 StudyTracker is a desktop application designed to enable a student to keep track of their studies.
-It keeps the student abreast of their overall progress and features a board allowing the users to mark the completion status of individual courses.
+It helps the student monitor their overall progress, and also features a board allowing the users to mark the status of individual courses.

 ## Documentation